Skip to main content

 App-V Components

 Microsoft App-V consists of server and client components.
-On the infrastructure side, App-V consist of five individual server components that each serve a specific purpose in an App-V environment.
+On the infrastructure side, App-V consists of five individual server components that each serve a specific purpose in an App-V environment.

 1